Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Methodology

 The halos in these simulations have been identified with a friends-of-friends (FoF) algorithm run on the dark matter particle distribution with a linking length $0.2$ times the mean interparticle distance.
 The subhalos are the substructures found by the {\sc Subfind} \cite{2001MNRAS.328..726S} algorithm inside each FoF halo.
 The subhalo population includes both the main (central) subhalo, as well as the secondary (satellite) subhalos that orbit around it; following the standard \tng\ nomenclature, we refer to the subhalos with non-zero mass in stars as galaxies.
 In our results, when quoting the values of the properties of these objects, we always consider the contribution from all their member particles.
 For example, the stellar mass of a galaxy/halo is the summed mass of all of the stars associated with the corresponding subhalo/FoF halo.
 Below, we will show results for objects selected by their total mass $M_{\rm t}$, stellar mass $M_*$, $g-r$ dust-uncorrected color \cite{Nelson:2017cxy}, black hole accretion rate $\dot{M}_{\rm BH}$ and specific star formation rate ${\rm sSFR}$ (star formation rate per unit stellar mass).
 To guarantee we use objects in the simulations that are sufficiently well resolved, we consider only objects that contain at least $100$ star particles.

-Finally, we will always consider halos and galaxies in the simulations at their real-space positions, i.e.~without taking redshift space distortions into account, which is sufficient to our purpose to focus on the bias parameters of the \tng\ galaxies.
+We will always consider halos and galaxies in the simulations at their real-space positions, i.e.~without taking redshift space distortions into account, which is sufficient to our purpose to focus on the bias parameters of the \tng\ galaxies.
 In applications to real galaxy samples one would need to go beyond this approximation and use a likelihood function with redshift space distortions information \cite{2021JCAP...01..067C}.
+Finally, as is standard in analyses of galaxy formation simulations, our conclusions below apply strictly to the specific galaxy physics implementation of the IllustrisTNG model; the dependence (or lack thereof) of our findinds on the details of galaxy formation is an interesting topic to investigate, which we plan to explore in future work.